Vision, Robotics, and Planning—Intelligent Machines

 Homework, project proposals and more

-Exercises — All homework is due by noon of the posted due date.
-Late homework will not be accepted.
+All assignments to be submitted through the course Blackboard sites: https://learn.bu.edu/ultra/courses/_284192_1/cl/outline for ME740 and https://learn.bu.edu/ultra/courses/_284193_1/cl/outline for SE740.
+Course assignments — All assignments due by noon of the posted due date.
+Late work will not be accepted.

 1. Exercise Set 1.